Guidance & Support

 I typically prefer to discuss history and current issues first, then I will assess your baby.
 I will weigh them naked, but diapered, followed by using my gloved hands to perform an oral exam.
 This does not hurt the baby, however the experience does feel invasive and they may cry.
 Seeing their cry is actually useful information as well.

-As a part of my assessment, I will take pictures of certain observations (tongue, lips, face, nipple damage, anomalies etc.)
+As a part of my assessment, I may take pictures of certain observations (tongue, lips, face, nipple damage, anomalies etc.)

 I will manually examine your breasts and then observe you feeding your baby the way you typically do.